 It rained suntalas in Syangja this winter.
 The monsoon had been benevolent and hailstones a rarity.
-By the time Dashain and Tihar were over, the mandarin orange tree branches were bowing down with the weight of their produce.
+By the end of Tihar, the mandarin orange tree branches had already been humbled by the weight of their produce.

-Traders from Kathmandu, Pokhara, Butwal and Narayanghat began to visit the mandarin groves and place wholesale prices on the mandarins.
+Traders from Kathmandu, Pokhara, Butwal and Narayanghat started visiting the mandarin groves and placing wholesale prices on the mandarins.
 Over a hundred farmers were estimated to have made more than Rs1 million each, while a few crossed the Rs4 million mark.

 But Dil Bahadur Rana, 40, a mandarin farmer and trader, had different plans.
 He has between 600 and 700 mandarin trees in his ancestral grove in Thuladihi, in Putalibazar Municipality-7, out of which between 120 and 130 bear fruit, totalling around 8 tonnes.

 Rana knew that higher yield meant greater supply and lower prices, especially when everyone was selling at the same time.
 So he bought mandarins in bulk from his neighbours and prepared to wait.

 Rana plucked the first lot in the last week of November when the mandarins were moderately ripe and transported them to the cold store at Jaisidanda, 7 km from the Syangja district headquarters.

 By December 24, when he deposited his last batch in the cold storage warehouse, he had hoarded around 25.6 tonnes.
 He then went home to spend time with his family, tend to the pigs, and deliver heaps of manure to the mandarin trees to prepare for the next bloom.
 He planned to return two months later, when mandarins would be in short supply in the market, to sell his stock.